gpbl/react-day-picker/website/docs/intro.md

 slug: /
 ---

-# Introduction
+# Introduction to DayPicker

-React DayPicker is a [React](https://react.dev) component to create date pickers, calendars, and date inputs for web applications.
+DayPicker is a [React](https://react.dev) component to create date pickers, calendars, and date inputs for web applications.

 ## Features